-We provide results for the ATT for the period that the treatment is in effect, i.e., 2020-2021, as well as an event-study analysis over the period 2016-2021 in Figure 5 for different specifications.
-Results for the ATTs are shown in Figure 5a and the event-study estimates are shown in Figure 5b.
+We provide estimates of the ATTs for the periods that the treatment is in effect, i.e., 2020-2021, as well as an event-study analysis over the period 2016-2021 in Figure 5 for different specifications.
+Estimates for the ATTs are shown in Figure 5a and the event-study estimates are shown in Figure 5b.
 Estimates are based on the following model specifications that differentiate in the way they adjust the outcome variable.
 1) not adjusting for covariates - no covariates, 2) adjusting only for Covid-related effects - only COVID covariates, and 3) adjusting for the full set of covariates - all covariates.
-The control units that contribute to the synthetic control together with their respective weights for the third specification are graphically shown in Figure C.1 in Appendix C. The regions with the largest weights come from Belgium, Hungary, Italy, Netherlands, and Poland.
-Regions from Denmark, Germany, Finland, and Spain enter the synthetic control with smaller weights.
+The latter specification produces our main results.
+The time weights for this variant are assigned to 2017 and 2019 with weights of 0.74 and 0.26, respectively.
+Figure 5b shows no statistically significant violation of pre-treatment trends.
+This is encouraging and shows that the expansion in 2017 does not seem to have had a significant impact.